StasiuTomkowiak/StasiuTomkowiak/README.md

 # 👨‍💻 About Me:
 🎓 Algorithmic Computer Science student at Politechnika Wrocławska

-🛡️ I am particularly drawn to backend development, algorithmic problem solving, and exploring the applications of artificial intelligence.
-Constantly honing my skills, I strive to provide innovative and efficient solutions.
+🛡️ My focus lies in backend development and solving algorithmic challenges.
+I’m also exploring how machine learning and AI techniques can be integrated into scalable systems.
+I aim to build robust and forward-thinking solutions.

 💪 I’m passionate about music, reading, and constantly exploring new knowledge – finding inspiration both in creativity and intellectual challenges.